cokelid/ChocoButler/README.md

 ## Usage
 ChocoButler will first check for outdated packages 1 minute after you start ChocoButler (and every N hours thereafter).
 This delay prevents your PC getting hammered at startup.
-If you're keen to check sooner, right-click on the Chocolatey icon in the system tray and click "Check for outdated packages now".
+If you're keen to check sooner, right-click on the Chocolatey icon in the system tray and click "Check for outdated packages now" (or change the `immediate_first_check` [setting](#configuration--settings)).

 Normally the regular blue/brown Chocolatey icon is shown in the system tray.
 If packages are available for upgrade, the icon will turn red.
 When outdated packages are found, a popup will display also.